 We are looking for a diverse group of LGBTQ+ or allied volunteer grant reviewers that are passionate about LGBTQ+ equality and have one or more of the following characteristics:

 - Currently lives or grew up in a rural area

 - Identifies as a person of color

 - Have lived or professional experience working within issue areas such as: social services, advocacy, anti-violence, community organizing, peer support, youth programs, elders services, legal services, immigration, health care access, racial justice, homelessness, and/or HIV/AIDS.

-- In this time-sensitive review process, each reviewer will evaluate between 8-15 proposals over a four-week period through our online platform.
+- In this time-sensitive review process, each reviewer will evaluate between 8-15 proposals over a four-week period through our online platform, primarily in the month of August.
 The proposals are approximately three single-spaced pages each.

 - Including the orientation webinar, reading and scoring applications, and the grant review team discussion, reviewers have reported an average total time commitment of approximately 10-20 hours.

 If you have questions about volunteering, or about our volunteer application, here are the staff people to connect with based on your region:

 For general questions, please don’t hesitate to reach out to Craig Williams, Pride Foundation Office Manager.